devopsies/openvpn/README.md

 sudo apt install -y openvpn
 ```

 Run the client OpenVPN in the background using the `myclient` client configuration file.
+This will cause our client to join the VPN and get an IP address `10.8.0.2` on its tunneling interface.
+Every client that joins gets an IP address in the subnet `10.8.0.0/24` and can reach any other client within the VPN.
+However, we have not added our web server to this VPN, but we will be able to reach it thanks to the reverse proxy we configured in the `vpn-server`.

 ```bash
 sudo openvpn --config /vagrant/myclient.ovpn &